ruoyuangao/retailRewardProgram/README.md

 ## API Endpoints
 The Retail Reward Program REST API exposes the following endpoints:
+* GET /rewards/{customerId}: Retrieves the reward information for a specific customer by ID.
+* GET /transactions/{id}: Retrieves transactions for a customer by ID.
+* POST /transactions: Creates a new transaction.
 * GET /customers/{id}: Retrieves customer details by ID.
 * GET /customers: Retrieves a list of all customers.
 * POST /customers: Creates a new customer.
 * PUT /customers/{id}: Updates a customer by ID.
 * DELETE /customers/{id}: Deletes a customer by ID.
-* GET /transactions/{id}: Retrieves transactions for a customer by ID.
-* POST /transactions: Creates a new transaction.

 ## Error Handling
 The API handles different types of exceptions and returns appropriate error responses.
 Some common error scenarios include: